 Appearing on the American scene between 1880 and 1900, the Shingle Style is distinctly American in its wood construction typically blending into natural surroundings.
 The houses were often built on stone foundations that seem to emerge from bedrock.
 Thus, the massive, horizontal structures appeared to hug the ground.
 Porches, balconies, and large windows encouraged a tactile interaction with the outdoors; today, they evoke a slow and romantic lifestyle that most of us can only dream of.
 Developed in New England, the style was most popular in seaside resorts.
 Although indisputably of American origin, the Shingle Style borrowed liberally from other Victorian styles.
 Its porches, shingles, and asymmetrical forms, for example, were from Queen Anne.
 Palladian windows, gambrel roofs, and complexity of the forms and stone are often attributed to the Richardsonian Romanesque style popular at the same time.

-Still, Shingle Style’s informality and eclecticism was a clear expression of American individualism.
+Still, Shingle Style’s informality and eclecticism were a clear expression of American individualism.
 Freedom of design was encouraged; asymmetry was preferred.
 Architects handled proportion and architectural details as sculptural compositions.
 Because of the complexity of the forms in a Shingle Style design, the cost of construction was often beyond that of the average homeowner.
-As a result, the style was never adapted to mass vernacular housing and in many ways remained a high-fashion style.
-One of the best examples of a Shingle Style residence in Washington, DC, can be found in Cleveland Park at 3030 Macomb Street N.W.
+As a result, the style was never adapted to mass vernacular housing and, in many ways, remained a high-fashion style.
+One of the best examples of a Shingle Style residence in Washington, DC, can be found in Cleveland Park at 3030 Macomb St. NW.